Skip to content

 await PromisE.delay(1000)

-The @superutils/fetch browser build includes PromisE most (if not all) of it is used internally.
+The @superutils/fetch browser build includes PromisE because most (if not all) of it is used internally.
 Loading @superutils/promise separately will take precedence and override it.

 Defaults